 It also helps that SMS texting doesn’t require an Internet connection.
-So, even if you or your customer is out of a Wi-Fi signal’s range, texts can still be sent and received.
+This makes it idea for all types of text marketing.
+Even if you or your customer is out of a Wi-Fi signal’s range, texts can still be sent and received.

 Texting can make scheduling appointments easier for clients

 Appointments are a critical component of service-based businesses.
 What many service providers fail to recognise is that text messaging can help them improve their scheduling process.
 In fact, texting is proven to save time by increasing the number of kept appointments.